MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

 We are now adding the new note to the `notes` array in List Notes Table View Controller.
 Read on to find out how:

 1. Remember that a segue is a link between two view controllers.
-The segue class, `UIStoryBoardSegue` provides access both the source and destination view controllers using the `sourceViewController` and `destinationViewController` properties.
+The segue class, `UIStoryBoardSegue` provides access to both the source and destination view controllers using the `sourceViewController` and `destinationViewController` properties.
 Here we're using the `destinatonViewController` property to get a reference to the `ListNotesTableViewController`.
 However, the `segue` doesn't know that the `destinationViewController` is a `ListNotesTableViewController`, it just knows is that it's some kind of `UIViewController`.
 But we *do* know that the `destinationViewController` is a `ListNotesViewController` so we tell the compiler that by downcasting with `as!
 ListNotesTableViewController`.

 2. We are adding the new note to the `notes` array.